 The City of Tarpon Springs is located on the Gulf of Mexico.
 Its name was inspired by a fish, the tarpon, which was abundant in the waters around the city during the late nineteenth century.
 How the city got its name is attributed to Mary Ormond, daughter of early settler A. W. Ormond in the 1870s.
 It is said that Mary named the town “because of the great numbers of tarpon that frequent the springs.”

 The first private landholder in the area was Samuel E. Hope who purchased land on the north side of the Anclote River in 1864.
 After the Civil War, two brothers from Ocala, Frederic and Benjamin Meyers, purchased land from Hope and established homesteads on the river.
 In 1876, A. W. Ormond and his daughter, Mary, moved from South Carolina and became the first settlers to live in what are now the city limits of Tarpon Springs.

 The event that hastened the development of Tarpon Springs, as well as the settlement of much of the southern half of Florida, was the Disston land purchase of 1881.
 Hamilton Disston, a wealthy saw manufacturer from Philadelphia, shrewdly acquired 4 million acres of Florida land at twenty-five cents per acre from the Florida Internal Improvement Trust Fund.
-This fund was set up in 1855 to administer State lands that were available for sale to the public.
+This fund was set up in 1855 to administer state lands that were available for sale to the public.
 After the Civil War the fund became mired in debt and by state statute, could not sell land until the debt was cleared.
-Approximately 20,000 acres of the purchase were located in what are now Pinellas, Pasco, and Hillsborough counties.
+Approximately 20,000 acres of the purchase were located in what is now Pinellas, Pasco, and Hillsborough counties.

 In 1882 Disston’s surveyor, Major Mathew Robinson Marks, conducted the first survey and laid out the town of Tarpon Springs (then called Lake Butler).
 Disston formed the Lake Butler Villa Company and selected Tarpon Springs as the base of operations because of its location.